Sung-Huan/ANNOgesic/docs/source/prerequired.rst

 `MEME <http://meme-suite.org/tools/meme>`_ : version higher or equal than 4.11.1 (for promoter detection)

-`PAGIT and RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ : version higher or equal than 1.64 (for annotation transfer)
+`MPICH <http://www.mpich.org/>`_ : version higher or equal than 3.2 (for parallel version of promoter detection)

-Please be attation, before you start to run RATT(annotation transfer), run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for execute RATT.
+`RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ : version higher or equal than 1.64 (for annotation transfer) Please be attation, before you start to run RATT(annotation transfer), run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for execute RATT.